 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of David & Goliath: Underdogs, Misfits and the Art of Battling Giants.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 Gladwell opens with the biblical story of David and Goliath to challenge the conventional understanding of advantage and disadvantage, arguing that apparent strength can contain hidden weaknesses and that apparent weakness can conceal real strengths.